neyney10/Ransomware_dectector/README.md

 - Each text file contains only a meaningful text and not URLs of any kind.
 - The attacker can encrypt a single word, a sentence, part of a file or even the whole directory files.

+## How to run
+Run the "ransomware_detector.py" python file (and not the scan.py), supply a directory path as a command-line argument.
+- Example: './textfiles' or 'C:\\mytextfiles'"

 ## Dependencies
 - Python 2.7
     - pyEnchant